srinibn/NUnitSeleniumAutomationFramework/README.md

 # Selenium webdriver in C# with Page Object Model design pattern

 This framework is implemented for web-based automation projects and developed using a selenium tool and page object model design pattern.
 It can be used as a template for selenium projects and flexibility to change the code per the project requirements.
 It supports chrome, firefox, and IE browser for local environment testing.
+Also, it supports parallel execution with proper report generation.
-Note: It can run on the Cloud (Remote) also like the Browser stack etc. Currently, remote execution work is in-progress.
+* Note: It can run on the Cloud (Remote) also like the Browser stack etc. Currently, remote execution work is in-progress.

 # Pre-requisites
 * Windows OS